rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 ### When does your contract/employment end?

-If you have a contract or if you are employed to work on Rust, please tell us when is your contract/employment ending (even if it might get refreshed at/after that date).
+If you have a contract or if you are employed to work on Rust, please tell us when is your contract/employment ending (even if it might get refreshed for another term).

 Type: select one (optional)